 If your pup has a more demanding palate and you would like to offer it something different, try best-canned dog food and best dry dog food brands for pugs, too.
 We suggest you stay away from the worst dry dog food, though.

 Keep in mind that your pooch’s age matters as well.
 Their dietary requirements change as they age, and you must switch up their diet when the time comes.
-Try our best senior dry dog food choices.
+Try our best senior dry dog food and best puppy dog food brands choices.

 Is Min Pin Mixed With Dachshund Hard to Train?